 *Open the image in a new tab to get a closer view.

 - In the first field, you need to enter the Entity Id of your Identity Provider.
 Consult the documentation and/or metadata of your IdP if you don’t know it.

 - The second field is IdP Login Endpoint.
 Here, you should enter the URL to which Kanbanize should redirect login requests.

 - (optional) Similarly, Idp Logout Endpoint is the URL to which Kanbanize should redirect logout requests.
 This is an optional field which means that you need to fill it in only if you want to enable Single Log-Out, too.
 What this means is that when users log out from Kanbanize they will be logged out of your IdP (and all other tools connected with it).
 Vice-versa – when users log out from your IdP they will be logged out of Kanbanize, too.

 - In the last field, paste (without the start and end markers) the X.509 certificate that your IdP uses to sign data.

-- The first from the fields on the right is Attribute name for Email.
-Here, you need to enter the name of the attribute that holds the user’s email in the authentication statement that the IdP will send to Kanbanize.
+- (optional) The first from the fields on the right is Attribute name for Email.
+If the NameID attribute in the authentication statement holds the user's email, you don't need to fill this field.
+However, if NameID contains something else, we need an extra attribute in the authentication statement to obtain the email which is associated with the user's account.
 If you don’t know that, consult your IdP’s documentation and/or settings.

-- The next two fields are optional.
+- (optional) The next two fields are also optional.
 They represent the names of the attributes that hold the user’s first and last name.
 This information is utilized when a user logs in for the first time in Kanbanize.
-An account is automatically provisioned for that user and, if the above-mentioned attributes are present, the user’s name will be filled in the account.
+An account is automatically provisioned for that user (if you have turned on the respective setting) and, if the above-mentioned attributes are present, the user’s name will be filled in the account.